1.Bosnia anad Herzegovina DISTANCING FROM EXTREMISTS'

 to cooperation between Bosnian and foreign intelligence agencies.

-"They are expecting paradise here, but most probably they
+"They are expecting paradise here, but most probably

 would get hell", said police minister Muhamed Besic.
 Although the